uzh-ase-fs24/backend/infrastructure/default_state_setup/README.md

 This module is responsible for setting up a default state of the application.
 This includes populating the databases with sample user data and content.
 It is used for testing to avoid manual setup of user connections and content.

+This default application state includes:

+### Users (username)

+- demo
+- flyingbeat
+- chrispyb
+- goldachboi
+- lachs

+You can log in to the application by username and password.
+The password for all users is `Password123`

+### Content

+Each of the users has uploaded one location riddle, solved the ones they saw in their feed, and commented on other riddles.
+Not all the users follow each other, however the demo user is connected to all other users and has not solved any riddles yet.

 ## Usage

 The default state can be setup by running (always use this tool from the `workspace/backend` directory):